tt-isv-org/scc/tutorial/index.md

 oc project $PROJECT
 ```

+## Scenario 1: A simple default deployment (restricted)

+## Scenario 2: Running as root vs privileged vs non-privileged

+## Scenario 3: User and group access controls with volumes

+In this scenario, you will:

+1. Create the test application showing errors due to lack of privileges
+    * Ensures you have a working environment
+    * Creates the base image that will be used througout the tutorial
+    * Provides a baseline to demonstrate the effect of security contexts and security context constraints
+1. Attempt to redeploy the application with a security context
+    * Demonstrates how an application deployment requesting special privileges in the security context is expected to fail when those privileges are restricted
+1. Create and assign a security context constraint
+    * Shows how to create an SCC granting special privileges
+    * Shows how to add an SCC to a service account
+1. Patch the deployment to use your new service account (and SCC!)
+    * Proves that restricted capabilities can be added (and dropped)
+    * Demonstrates how you can control your runtime user and groups
+    * Shows how volume access uses predefined group IDs

+> TODO: Probably a "flow diagram" type graphic to introduce this

-## Step 1.
+### Step 1.
 Create the test application showing errors due to lack of privileges

-### Creating the demo app with `oc new-app`
+#### Creating the demo app with `oc new-app`

 Run the following commands to build an image from our git repo and deploy the demo app.
 The app is a simple Python app that we will use in this tutorial.